Introduction to Investment Banking

 Structure of Investment Banking

-Investment banking divisions are mainly divided into three levels.
+It is mainly divided into three levels.

 - Front Office: People in this division face customers directly.
 It is a revenue-generating division.
 Activities include advisory services on merger & acquisitions, underwriting, trading, and research service.